Denmark – A Case to Answer

 What really made my final decision to publish this web blog was an article in Børsen on the 11 October 2010, “Klapjagt åbner for guld som skattely”, (A hunt for gold as tax heaven).
-This was about the European and Danish fiscal authorities concern as to investors buying and investing in precious metal (gold, silver, platinum and palladium).
+This was about the European and Danish fiscal authorities concern as to investors buying and investing in precious metals (gold, silver, platinum and palladium).
 Something I have known about for more than forty years and which politicians and their fiscal authorities all agree on.

 What is specifically interesting in this article is that Børsen newspaper state that more than 1600 billion Danish Kroner have left the country, presumably, since the lifting of exchange control, more or less shortly after my arrest.
-Moreover, that wealthy Danes have invested in gold.
+Moreover, wealthy Danes have invested in gold.

 This fact was one of the main motives of the Danish authorities for everything that happened against my companies and me in 1980.
 Most politicians and the tax authorities like to tax people, but the fiscal authorities find it difficult when a citizen buys a gold bar or a coin and then just puts it away for a rainy day.
 The authorities much prefer their people to buy their bonds and debts or invest through the banks, where everything is recorded.
-This allows the politicians and the civil servants to tax such investments however, they like.
+This allows the politicians and civil servants to tax such investments, however, they like.

-As to taxation, we now live in a time where fiscal authorities in Germany and other European countries have been paying criminals for stealing data from Swiss and Liechtenstein banks in order to find out whom of their citizens have not paid tax.
+As to taxation, we now live in a time where fiscal authorities in Germany and other European countries have been paying criminals for stealing data from Swiss and Liechtenstein banks in order to find out which of their citizens have not paid tax.
 Germany even provided these criminals with new identities.
 Even the Danish fiscal authorities have paid in recent years for data obtained by criminal and illegal means.

 When Countries Act as Criminals